 Recommendation 11.
 Data retention – duration

-The data retention period of metadata, such as users’ identifiers, and payload should be established pursuant to Art.
-17 in conjunction with Art.
-25(1) GDPR and taken into account when deciding which kind of blockchain and which format to store those data to use.
+The data retention period of metadata, such as users’ identifiers, and payload should be established pursuant to Article 17 in conjunction with Article 25(1) GDPR and taken into account when deciding which kind of blockchain and which format to store those data to use.

 In cases where a data retention period is not as long as the lifetime of the blockchain, a technical solution should guarantee the appropriate data retention period.
 At the end of the retention period for personal data stored on the blockchain, this solution should either allow for data deletion or, if applicable, render the data anonymous.
 If such solution does not exist, then no personal data should be stored on the chain.